 Whether you are leading, sponsoring, or participating in corporate change, Syngineering can help you understand the specifics of your organization’s circumstances and determine the right approach to build in agility.
 The three case studies reveal the wort’s, sacred cows and reality that is rarely revealed, and which brings the book to life.
 They span a wide range: a family-centered retail business network that adapted the process to the culture and circumstances; a multi-national joint venture commodity producer whose leaders posed the greatest threat to the effort; and a business-to-business public sector IT provider whose leader departed before the finish line.
 The rich and concise discussion of their cases highlights how the approach works in the real world.
 Chocked full of practical tools with solid guidance throughout.
 From the common-sense idea of using the organizations’ own language to the critical relationship between culture and design, as the 4 detailed approaches for change for each of 4 generic cultures found around the world, sets this book apart from others.

-– Chris Worley, Research Professor of Management, Pepperdine University and Senior Research Scientist, USC’s Center for Effective Organizations, co-author of The Agility Factor, Built to Change
+– Chris Worley, Senior Research Scientist, Center for Effective Organizations Research Professor of Management, Pepperdine University; co-author of The Agility Factor, and Built to Change